Vijay Shankar: International career

-2017 Sri Lanka and Nidahas Trophy
+2017 Sri Lanka and 2018 Nidahas Trophy

 On 20 November 2017, he was named as Bhuvneshwar Kumar's replacement in India's Test squad for their series against Sri Lanka, but he did not play.
 In February 2018, he was named in India's Twenty20 International (T20I) squad for the 2018 Nidahas Trophy.
 He made his T20I debut for India against Sri Lanka in the 2018 Nidahas Trophy on 6 March 2018.
-He took his first wicket in T20Is in his second match dismissing Mushfiqur Rahim via Umpire Decision Review System.
+He took his first wicket in T20Is in his second match, dismissing Mushfiqur Rahim via the Umpire Decision Review System.
 In the second match of the 2018 Nidahas Trophy, he took two wickets for 32 runs, with India winning by 6 wickets, and he was named the player of the match.

-2019 Australia tours
+2019 Australia and New Zealand

 In January 2019, Shankar was named the replacement for Hardik Pandya, who was banned for his controversial remarks on a TV show, for the remaining two One Day Internationals (ODI) of the Australian tour and the whole limited-overs series in New Zealand.

 On 18 January 2019 he made his ODI debut against Australia at Melbourne Cricket Ground.

 2019 Cricket World Cup

 In April 2019, he was named in India's squad for the 2019 Cricket World Cup ahead of experienced players like Ambati Rayudu and Suresh Raina which created a media buzz around the time.
 The International Cricket Council (ICC) named him as one of the five surprise picks for the tournament.

-He took a wicket with his first ball, becoming the third player to do so at a World Cup.
+In the match against Pakistan, He took a wicket with his first ball, becoming the third player to do so at a World Cup.
 Then, Shankar was ruled out of India's final two matches due to an injury, with Mayank Agarwal named as his replacement.

 Personal life

-On 20 August 2020, Shankar announced engagement with Vaishali Visweswaran and married her on 27 January 2021.The couple welcomed their first child on October 30, 2021.
+On 20 August 2020, Shankar announced engagement with Vaishali Visweswaran and married her on 27 January 2021.
+The couple welcomed their first child on 30 October 2021.